KWflyer/WTFF/README.md

 2. [JNU](https://github.com/ClarkGableWang/JNU-Bearing-Dataset)

 ### How to reproduce the experimental results of  Machinery Fault Diagnosis.
-1. According to the provided dataset addresses, download the required datasets for the experiment and store them in the respective subfolders under the 'dataset' folder.
+1. Download the required datasets:  According to the provided dataset addresses, download the required datasets for the experiment and store them in the respective subfolders under the `dataset` folder.

-2.  find the `requirements.txt` file in WTFF folder， Configure Environment：``` pip install -r requirements.txt ```
+2. Configure Environment：  Find the `requirements.txt` file in WTFF folder and configure Environment：``` pip install -r requirements.txt ```
-3.	find the `run_main.py` file in WTFF folder，According to the experiment you are going to conduct, set the parameters in the 'run_main.py' file.
+3. Configurable arguments:  Find the `run_main.py` file in WTFF folder，According to the experiment you are going to conduct, set the parameters in the `run_main.py` file.
+   For  example：
-4.	configurable arguments:
+5.	configurable arguments
     ``` train.py [--link_place LINK_PLACE] [--re_co RE_CO] [--backbone BACKBONE] ```
-5.	train your backbone
+6.	train your backbone
-6.	evaluating results will automatically show after training.
+7.	evaluating results will automatically show after training.